-Almond eye surgery is performed under local anesthesia with or without conscious sedation.
-It is important for the patient to be able to open his/her eyes during surgery to achieve optimal outcome.
-As with most eyelid procedures, the patient goes home after surgery and is expected to have bruising/swelling for 7-10 days.
+Almond eye surgery may be performed under local anesthesia with or without conscious sedation, dependent on extend of surgery It may be useful for the patient to be able to open his/her eyes during surgery to achieve an optimal outcome.
+As with most eyelid procedures, the patient goes home after Almond Eye Surgery.
+Consequently, patients expect to have bruising/swelling for 7-10 days.
 Pain is mild and only for the first day, controlled by oral medication.
-Patient can resume normal activities after about a week although complete healing takes weeks to a few months.
+Patients in Los Angeles can resume normal activities after about a week, although complete healing takes weeks to a few months.

-As mentioned earlier, canthoplasty and almond eye surgery should be performed by an experienced oculoplastic surgeon to achieve natural results and avoid dramatic changes to your eye and facial appearance (such as over-pulled or “catwoman” appearance).
-Achieving symmetry is also critical.
-Mehryar Ray Taban, MD is an experienced oculoplastic surgeon with expertise in cosmetic eyelid surgery and almond eye surgery.
-He has offices in greater Los Angeles area (Beverly Hills and Santa Barbara).
+As mentioned earlier, Canthoplasty and Almond Eye Surgery should be performed by an experienced Oculoplastic Surgeon.
+This is to achieve natural results and avoid dramatic changes to your eye and facial appearance.
+Mehryar Ray Taban is an experienced Beverly Hills Oculoplastic Surgeon specializing in almond eye surgery.
+Dr. Taban has offices in greater Los Angeles area (Beverly Hills and Santa Barbara).

-Young male, with inherited lower eyelid retraction and sclera show, underwent Almond Eye Surgery (lower eyelid retraction surgery with alloderm spacer graft, canthoplasty, tear trough implant) to give more attractive almond shaped eyes.
-Before and 3 months after surgery photos are shown.
+Young female complained inherited lower eyelid retraction with sclera show and eye asymmetry and rounded eyes.
+She underwent Almond Eye Surgery including lower eyelid retraction surgery (with soof lift, no spacer graft) and canthoplasty to create more attractive almond shaped eyes.
+Before and 6 months after cosmetic eyelid surgery photos are shown.